Frequently Asked Questions

 Q. Is the cost of over-the-counter (OTC) medications covered by the FSA Plan?

 A. As a result of the CARES Act, many OTC medications are now covered by the FSA Plan.
+To check more specifics about what may or may not be covered, you can review here.

 Q. Can new employees join during the year?